ClovisIRex/Bogpill/README.md

 for a different shell, zsh for example you can run:
 `curl -s https://raw.githubusercontent.com/ClovisIRex/Bogpill/master/install.sh | bash -s ~/.zshrc`

-Take the bogpill.
+Take the Bogpill.

 # Note
-The bogpill is obviously a POSIX shell script.
+The Bogpill is obviously a POSIX shell script.
 If you use Windows you are basically a Rothschild puppet and do not deserve to take it.